James Patrick Sinnott Devereux II died December 19, 2018, in Alexandria, Virginia, at the age of 85.

 Quick-witted and kind, Pat was a strong and generous man who gladly rolled up his sleeves to help his family whenever or however he could.
 Up until his final days of good health, Pat continued to lend a hand as the self-appointed “Head Groundskeeper” at the home in Alexandria he shared with his son and daughter-in-law, Nick and Laura.
 An active man in both body and mind, Pat contributed greatly at the senior center in Alexandria, which he attended faithfully in his golden years.
 A devout Catholic, Pat also attended church regularly throughout his life.

 A friend to all, Pat left behind a legacy of compassion, gratitude and a belief that a good life is one shared, generously, with love.

 Patrick is survived by four of his children, Nicholas, Christopher, Alexander, and Babette, and eight grandchildren, Isabel, Savannah, Olivia, Milo, Evan, Ruby, Tula, and Virginia.
 Patrick was preceded in death by his sons Philip and Roderick, and his beloved bride of over 56 years, Choux.
-Patrick will be buried alongside his wife and sons in Arlington National Cemetery at a date yet to be determined.
+Patrick will be buried alongside his wife and sons in Arlington National Cemetery March 7, 2019 at 2:00pm.